 Description: Pseudoscience refers to a practice or body of knowledge that purports to be scientific but which diverges from the quality-standards conventionally applied to science and scientists.
 Examples include supposedly scientific claims surrounding telepathy, clairvoyance, psychokinesis, the abduction of humans by aliens, the treatment of diseases using crystals, communication with the dead, neurolinguistic programming, Primal Scream Therapy, reincarnation, and perpetual motion machines.
 This module seeks to consider: (a) the distinctions (and occasional overlaps) that exist between psychology and pseudoscientific treatments of psychological subject matter; and (b) the psychological nature and appeal of pseudoscience.
-After considering the nature of scientific inquiry, the module seeks to describe the history of pseudoscience as well as unsubtle (e.g., ESP) and subtle (e.g., assumptions about "normality") examples of psychology-related pseudoscience.
-The module then looks at the appeal of pseudoscience, the psychology of evidentiary reasoning (e.g., the unreliability of anecdotal testimony, the counter-intuitive nature of randomness, and the nature of heuristics) and methodological issues to be considered when researching extraordinary claims (e.g., blinding, placebo controls, and meta-analysis).
+After considering the nature of scientific inquiry, the module seeks to describe the history of pseudoscience as well as unsubtle (e.g., ESP) and subtle (e.g., assumptions about "normality") examples of psychology of evidentiary reasoning (e.g., the unreliability of anecdotal testimony, the counter-intuitive nature of randomness, and the nature of heuristics) and methodological issues to be considered when researching extraordinary claims (e.g., blinding, placebo controls, and meta-analysis).

-- To explore the nature and scope of pseudoscience and its demarcation from mainstream science - To highlight areas of pseudoscience that are frequently but erroneously conflated with mainstream psychology - To explore the psychological appeal of pseudoscience - To examine the psychology of evidentiary reasoning - To consider the requirements for conducting rigorously sceptical research and for evaluating extraordinary claims
+To explore the nature and scope of pseudoscience and its demarcation from mainstream science

+- To highlight areas of pseudoscience that are frequently but erroneously conflated with mainstream psychology - To explore the psychological appeal of pseudoscience - To examine the psychology of evidentiary reasoning

+• To consider the requirements for conducting rigorously sceptical research and for evaluating extraordinary claims